 Undergraduate students should contact the Computer Science Undergraduate Association (CSUA) for information about setting up a homepage.

 Before you create your homepage, you must create the directory where it will live, and modify it to be publicly accessible.
 The procedure varies depending on whether you are a Windows or a Unix/Linux user.

 - Open your home directory, usually mapped locally to the H: drive.
 Right-click in the background of this directory, and then click New-> Folder.
 Name your new folder public_html.

 - Right-click on the newly-created folder and then click Properties and then the Security tab.
-Click on Add… and type firstname.lastname@example.org in the box that appears.
+Click on Edit, then Add… and type firstname.lastname@example.org in the box that appears.
 Click OK.

 - In the Permissions for webuser box, make sure that the box labelled Read & Execute is checked.
 If not, click on it.
 Finally, click OK to finalize your changes and close the window.